Containers

 Have you ever found yourself saying:

-1. I don't want to use HYAK because I can't install whatever I want?
+1. I don't want to use Hyak because I can't install whatever I want?
 I found this command online and I can't setup the random "program" package with sudo apt-get install program?
-Hate HYAK because you somehow want to use Ubuntu?
+Hate Hyak because you somehow want to use Ubuntu?

-2. I'm trying to work on my local computer then move it to HYAK and resume without friction?
+2. I'm trying to work on my local computer then move it to Hyak and resume without friction?
 How about you set up something and now want to share that exact compute environment with a collaborator (or vice-versa)?

 The answer to either (or both) of those things are containers!
 Software containers are a way to package everything you need into a file to send around and have it work exactly the same across environments.
-The most popular containerization format is Docker but that does require administrative access to run natively, so for shared platforms (e.g., HPC clusters like HYAK) an alternative called Apptainer was developed.
+The most popular containerization format is Docker but that does require administrative access to run natively, so for shared platforms (e.g., HPC clusters like Hyak) an alternative called Apptainer was developed.
 Almost every Docker container can be seamlessly converted to Apptainer so they're effectively interchangable.

 What are the costs, trade offs, or downsides?
 You might imagine performance or that containerized applications run slower than native ones.
 This is not always true, in most instances they are near equivalent.